tracychms/profiling/README.md

 ### 6. Kickoff auto profile with multiple SKUs

 Run the `deploy` GitHub action.
 It will kick off the model deployment.
-After it's completed, `auto-profile` action will automatically started.
+After it's completed, `profile` action will automatically started.

 # Documentation